Undergraduate Courses

 Prime numbers, the unique factorization property of integers, linear and non-linear Diophantine equations, congruences, modular arithmetic, quadratic reciprocity, contemporary applications in computing and cryptography.
 Not open to students who are taking or have received credit for MATH 605.

-Rigorous introduction to functions of a real variable.
-Topics include real numbers and the completeness property; limits of sequences; elementary topological concepts; continuity and uniform continuity; sequences and series of functions, derivatives; Taylor’s theorem; the Riemann integral.
+Rigorous introduction to functions of one real variable.
+Topics include real numbers and the completeness property; limits of sequences; elementary topological concepts; continuity and uniform continuity; sequences and series of functions; derivatives, mean value theorems, Taylor’s theorem; the Riemann integral; the fundamental theorem of calculus.

 MATH 316.
 Complex Analysis.